 You should also keep an eye on your repair history.
 Multiply the total cost of your repairs over the past two seasons by the age of your furnace.
 Once that exceeds the cost of a new unit, it makes more sense to replace it than to continue fixing it.
 Other signs you need a replacement include the following:

-• Unusual sounds or odors
+- Unusual sounds or odors

-• Failure to reach the thermostat setting
+- Failure to reach the thermostat setting

-• Uneven heating throughout your space
+- Uneven heating throughout your space

-• A significant increase in energy consumption
+- A significant increase in energy consumption

-Few companies serving the comfort and safety needs of the Roseville area have the 75 years of trusted service provided by us at C & C Heating & Air Conditioning.
+Few companies serving the comfort and safety needs of the Roseville area have the 75 years of trusted service provided by us at C & C Heating and Air Conditioning.
 Our technicians proudly stand behind our AC and heating installation, maintenance, and repair services along with our indoor air quality solutions and water heater services.
 Call us today to schedule a consultation to evaluate whether your home needs a new furnace.